svewap/nnrestapi/Documentation/Examples/Examples/LegacyJS/10_simple.rst

     a library that saves a lot of headaches like :ref:`Axios <examples_axios>`

-How to make a request to your TYPO3 Restful Api with pure JavaScript (no libraries) that supports older browsers (like Internet Explorer 11 and below).
+How to make a request with pure JavaScript (no libraries) that supports older browsers (like Internet Explorer 11 and below).
 ------------

 .. tip::

     | **Want to play, not read?**
-    | Here is a ready-to-go codepen that demonstrates how to use VanillaJS to connect to your REST Api.
+    | Here is a ready-to-go codepen that demonstrates how to use VanillaJS to make requests.
 Run and have fun!
     | `nnrestapi vanillajs demo <https://codepen.io/99grad/pen/xxXryem>`__